 Disable ‘High Volume Can Cause Hearing Loss’ Warning

-After a European Union ruling, laptops sold in Europe are now required to include a high volume warning, telling the user that listening to music and videos through earphones at high volume can cause hearing loss.
-Realtek users have reported a common problem, whereby a high volume warning appears as soon as the volume is turned up past 42 – and the warning continues appearing sporadically there afterwards.
-Since the issue is triggered by a ruling, it is highly likely that other laptop and system manufacturer’s will also have the same issue popping up.
+Following a European Union ruling, laptops sold in Europe must now include a high-volume warning, indicating that listening to music and videos at high volume through earphones can lead to hearing loss.
+Realtek users report a recurring issue where this warning surfaces whenever the volume exceeds 42, and sporadically afterwards.
+Given that this stems from a ruling, it’s probable that other laptop and system manufacturers will experience the same problem.

-After pressing ‘Allow’, users repeatedly see the following message:
+After selecting ‘Allow‘, users frequently encounter the following message:

 To fix this issue: